Enjoy-Korea/help-center/docs/visa/en/fingerprint.md

 ### When and where do I register my fingerprints?

 The schedule and location for fingerprint registration vary by university.
 It usually takes place within 2-3 weeks (up to 1 month) after applying for the RC.
-You can check the schedule and location in the announcements from your university and the [ Enkor Stay RC page](https://stay.enko.kr/arc).
+You can check the schedule and location in the announcements from your university and the [ Enko Stay RC page](https://stay.enko.kr/arc).

 ### What should I do if I miss the fingerprint registration appointment?